 ORAENV environment variable

 SQLPATH.
-This variable is used to specify one or more file name prefixes separated by a semicolon (;), which should be applied when searching for the command file.
+This variable is used to specify one or more file name prefixes separated by a semicolon (;), which should be applied when you search for the command file.

 For example, if